 - 2 sprigs of coriander

-- Fry onions slowly in a generous amount olive oil until translucent golden brown.
+- Fry onions slowly in a generous amount of olive oil until translucent golden brown.

 - Add the chicken, chili and garlic and cook until lightly browned.
 To save time, cook in a second pan while the onion is browning.

 - Whilst the chicken and onion are cooking, de-seed and chop the peppers into large chunks.
-Add to either pan together with the cloves, ginger, saffron and paprika, along with any other optional flavourings, and continue frying gently and stirring for another two to three minutes.
+Add to either pan together with the cloves, ginger, saffron and paprika, along with any other optional flavourings, and continue frying gently and stirring for another 2 to 3 minutes.

-- Add another generous tablespoon of olive oil and pour in the rice, stirring and frying it for two to three minutes until all the rice grains have been lightly coated with oil and are slightly translucent.
+- Add another generous tablespoon of olive oil and pour in the rice, stirring and frying it for 2 to 3 minutes until all the rice grains have been lightly coated with oil and are slightly translucent.

-- Combine the rice with all the other ingredients into a single pan and add the chicken cubes and about 1 pint of boiling water and stirring until the cubes are dissolved.
+- Combine the rice with all the other ingredients into a single pan and add the chicken cubes and about 1 pint of boiling water.
+Stir until the cubes are dissolved.

-- Cover and let simmer on low heat for about ten minutes.
+- Cover and let simmer on low heat for about 10 minutes.
 Add the peas and small prawns, stirring them in evenly.

 - Slice the tomatoes and arrange the slices in a circle on top of the rice.